castelao/GSW-rs/joss/paper.md

 including those for Julia, Python, and R, are wrappers around the C implementation (GSW-C), which is hence the actual foundation for the alternative Open Source family of solutions.
 Although it is powerful, C lacks some features and conveniences of modern languages.
-Here we propose an alternative using Rust language, resulting in comparable performance to GSW-C, while providing an efficient framework that accelerates the development effort and minimizes errors.
+Here we present an alternative using Rust language, resulting in comparable performance to GSW-C, while providing an efficient framework that accelerates the development effort and minimizes errors.
 For embedded systems, GSW-rs is a requirement for a